 Many students are on a tight budget.
 Oftentimes in conduct meetings, this is the reason given for a theft charge.
 Whether an item is needed or just wanted, theft in any form is a crime.

 - As an adult, your choices impact you now, much more than as a juvenile.

-- Food shelves are available to students in need, including Champs Cupboard (on campus – Kirby Plaza 245)
+- Food shelves are available including Champs Cupboard (Kirby Plaza 245)

 - Think through why this happened.
-If you’re blaming someone else, or feel you’re “just unlucky”, it might be helpful to consider the following: Why were you where you were, when you were, and doing (or not doing) what you did?
-Taking the time to reflect on choices you made can help you have good conversations with a judge, a hearing officer, your parents/significant other and can help you learn more from this experience.
+Taking the time to reflect on the choices you made can help you have good conversations with a judge, a hearing officer, your parents/significant other and can also help you learn more from this experience.

 - Attend your conduct meeting with your hearing officer.
 Avoiding this meeting is not beneficial to you or your learning experience.
 Find more about the different processes at through these links:

 - Consider your legal options:

-- Talk with someone with legal expertise, a support person, and do some research online (but as always, do not believe everything you read: know the source and its credibility)
+- Talk with someone with legal expertise, a support person, and do some research online (however, do not believe everything you read: consider the source and its credibility)

 - Pay the citation or schedule your court appearance before the deadline (you may request a court date if you wish to contest the charges or request an alternate outcome.
 Also, some charges require you to appear in court instead of paying a set fee).

 - Counseling licensed counselors offer free and confidential support with mental health as well as life’s general challenges. anything including, relationships, academic pressures, stress, alcohol/drug use, finances, and more.

 - The Respondent Resource Pool is a list of UMD staff who are trained to support student respondents through the conduct process.